koalagator/koalagator/README.md

 -----

 Koalagator is an open source community calendaring platform.
-The project is a community fork of the community developed project Calagator.
+The project is an community fork of the community developed project Calagator.
 Koalagator is run by a wholly new core team, contributors welcome.

-Thank you to everyone who contributed to the original calagator project.
+Thank you to everyone who contributed to the original calagator project (you're still listed here as contributors).
 We appreciate the encouragment from the ruby community for us to undertaking a revivial of this project.
-Koalagator is a hard fork of calagator.
+Koalagator is a hard community fork of calagator.
 We've upgraded the project from Rails 4.2 to Rails 7.1 as part of this revival.

 About the revival
 -----------------